thenexthub/Codira/docs/archive/LangRefNew.rst

 and invalid code points.
 An identifier cannot begin with one of the ASCII digits '0' through '9' or with a combining character.

-The Swift compiler does not normalize Unicode source code, and matches identifiers by code points only.
+The Codira compiler does not normalize Unicode source code, and matches identifiers by code points only.
 Source code must be normalized to a consistent normalization form before being submitted to the compiler.